 That's it!
 This rule would automatically manage the budget of your ad sets through the whole week.

-See how to control your ads in the early stages of their lifetime in the next section.
+Next is how you can control your ads in the early stages of their lifetime.

 Hours since creation